 #4: Injury History and Risk

-Your injury history and general injury risk level have a significant impact on how many days a week you should run.
-Runners who are prone to injuries should run fewer days and take more rest days or consider supplementing with low-impact cross-training.
+Your injury history and general injury risk level significantly impact how many days a week you should run.
+Runners prone to injuries should run fewer days and take more rest days or consider supplementing with low-impact cross-training.

 How do you know if you’re prone to injuries?
-Runners who have had previous running injuries, particularly overuse injuries like stress fractures, runner’s knee, or plantar fasciitis, are particularly susceptible to incurring another injury.
+Runners with previous running injuries, particularly overuse injuries like stress fractures, runner’s knee, or plantar fasciitis, are susceptible to incurring another injury.

-A high BMI can also increase the impact and stresses on your musculoskeletal system and thus can increase the risk of injuries.
+A high BMI can also increase the impact and stresses on the musculoskeletal system, increasing the risk of injuries.

 #5: Run Distance